October 30, 2025 07:29 AM

 Facilities & Services:

-Local food stalls, traditional souvenir shops, and short walking distance to Chiang Mai Old City.
+Local food stalls, traditional souvenir shops, and other attractions are within walking distance to Chiang Mai Old City.

 How to Get There: